07947613070

 After You are Married: Wedding Portraits

-When you walk back down the aisle as husband and wife, you enter another attractive room.
-Here they allow you a few minutes for portraits on the sofa.
-A staff member then takes you and your photographer upstairs to the landing and the beautiful stained-glass window to have more photos in front of.
-Then onto the balcony where you can look down (so to speak) on your guests in the garden below.
-Finally, they will show you out on to the fire escape before joining your guests on the lawn for confetti and group photos.
+Depending on the venue’s schedule on the day, a staff member then takes you and your photographer upstairs to the landing and the beautiful stained-glass window for more photos.
+Then onto the balcony, where you can look down (so to speak) on your guests in the garden below.
+Finally, they will show you out onto the fire escape before joining your guests on the lawn for confetti and group photos.

 Happy Couple Portrait on Fire Escape of Mansion House, Newport

 The directional light on the fire escape is beautiful and perfect for those all-important posed couple shots.
+It’s not my favourite place to shoot portraits, but it’s worth a visit if there’s time.

 Couple Wedding Portrait on Bench at Newport Mansion House Register Office

-The deceptively large garden at the Mansion house has many attractive benches and backdrops for your wedding photographer to make the most of.
+The deceptively large garden at the Mansion House has many attractive benches and backdrops for your wedding photographer to make the most of.

 The Mansion House Wedding Photography Rooms